bahtiyartan/troia/docs/20Variablesscope.rst

 	   after last assignment RESULT's value: Hello World			*/

 *Looping and assignments will be discussed detailly in next sections, in this section please focus on defining same variable in multiple times.*

+Third method is running a data definition command for a variable that is already defined as control symbol.
+This case is ignored by the interpreter.

 Naming & Conventions
 ======================